marcusoftnet/marcusoftnet.github.io/_posts/2009-03-06-sprint-planner-helper-session-17.md

 So… I guess that you see where this is going.
 I have to redo something.
 Actually, it’s two things.
 And actually, I am not that worried; the whole idea of agile [TDD](http://en.wikipedia.org/wiki/Test-driven_development), [DDD](http://en.wikipedia.org/wiki/Domain-driven_design), and all this is that it should be easy to change.

 The first thing is not a biggie; my Entities have a [Guid](http://msdn.microsoft.com/en-us/library/system.guid.aspx) as ID right now.
 It’s mega-ugly when I am passing it around on the query string etc. I’ll change that into an integer.
-The nice thing about Guids is that they are guaranteed to be unique.
+The nice thing about Guid's is that they are guaranteed to be unique.
 But not very human-friendly…

 The second thing is a more delicate matter in [DDD](http://en.wikipedia.org/wiki/Domain-driven_design).
 It has to do with [aggregates](http://domaindrivendesign.org/discussion/messageboardarchive/Aggregates.html) and something called aggregate boundaries (which I understand as: “where do I stop, the whole database is knitted together…”).
 [This post](http://devlicio.us/blogs/casey/archive/2009/02/16/ddd-aggregates-and-aggregate-roots.aspx), by Casey Charlton, explains the background in a nice, compact way.
 Actually, the [whole site rocks](http://dddstepbystep.com), with the relevant posts as a book even.